Manchester Arena: 2017 bombing

 Following the Dangerous Woman Tour concert by American pop singer Ariana Grande on 22 May 2017, a suicide bombing occurred in the arena's foyer area.
-Greater Manchester Police confirmed that twenty-two adults and children were killed, including the bomber, and 500 were injured.
+Greater Manchester Police confirmed twenty-three adults and children were killed, including the bomber, and 500 were injured.
 The terrorist group Islamic State (ISIS) claimed responsibility for the attack.

-Reopening

-On 14 June 2017, it was confirmed that the arena would remain closed until September, with scheduled concerts either cancelled or moved to other venues.
+The arena was closed until September, with scheduled concerts either cancelled or moved to other venues.
 On 9 September 2017, the arena re-opened with a benefit concert featuring Noel Gallagher and other acts associated with the North West.
 This was broadcast live on BBC Radio Manchester, Key 103 and Radio X.

 Transport

-The arena adjoins Manchester Victoria station which is served by Northern, TransPennine Express, and Metrolink.
+The arena adjoins Manchester Victoria railway station which is served by Northern, TransPennine Express and Metrolink.

 The arena car park is operated by Citipark, and has 958 standard and 65 disabled spaces.